ludiosarchive/Minerva/docs/Overview.rst

 slower.

-Other cool Minerva features
+Other Minerva features
 ====================

 Minerva can respond to TCP pressure using Twisted's producer/consumer system.
-You can easily stream megabytes of frames to a client while using little memory on the server.
-Responding to TCP pressure is useful, because it will save the client from having to send application-level "back off" / "ok, resume" messages.
+Applications can stream megabytes of frames to the peer while using little memory.
+Responding to TCP pressure is useful, because it often absolves the client from having to send application-level "back off" and "ok, resume" messages.
-See section ("producers/consumers") below.
+See section `Producers/consumers`_.

 Minerva JavaScript client: When Minerva uses HTTP transports, it tries its best to use a maximum of two TCP connections.
 Minerva understands when browsers have to open new TCP connections.